jon-perrett/advent-of-code-2021/README.md

 Experience level: _none_
 Thoughts going into it: I don't really know what to expect.
 Thoughts after completing:
-- It feels a bit like Python
+- It feels a bit like Python, with array methods that remind me of javascript.
+- Got caught out with division being integer division.
+- I don't know what I'd use this language for in reality, but it isn't awful.